The Best Double Strollers of 2017

 UPPAbaby Vista Double

 The UPPAbaby Vista Double is a standout stroller that earned a 2nd place rank and quickly became the stroller of choice with testers, earning it an Editors' Choice award.
-This stylish, easy to use option offers a variety of seating configurations including two infant car seat options making it great for twins, multiples, or even a single rider.
+This stylish, easy to use option offers a variety of seating configurations including two infant car seat options making it great for twins, multiples, and single rider.
 This stroller sports foam filled rubber tires, the biggest storage bin in the review with the largest maximum allowable weight (30lbs), a telescoping handlebar, and easy fold.
 While the Vista is not an all-terrain stroller, it does manage uneven terrain better than much of the competition thanks to all-wheel suspension and larger wheels.
 This stroller may not be the best choice for parents with limited funds.
-The Vista has a higher than average price, but we think it is worth the money if you can afford it.
+The Vista has a higher than average price, but we think it is worth the money if you can afford it given its higher quality, efficient design, and overall seating versatility.

 Easy to use and push